Agricultural Property Relief

 Among other things, there are a few exclusions that might catch out the unwary.
 Keeping horses for farm work may be ‘agriculture’, as is stud farming, but grazing horses used for recreational riding is not included.
 Derelict buildings are not ‘occupied for the purposes of agriculture’ and any remaining entitlements under the basic payment scheme also do not qualify for APR (although BPR will, in many cases, be available).

-There has been much coverage of the caselaw on such properties in our Rural Business newsletters over the years, in particular on what is ‘of a character appropriate’.
+There has been much coverage of the caselaw on such properties in our rural business newsletters over the years, in particular on what is ‘of a character appropriate’.
 This test is integral to both the Antrobus and Arnander (McKenna) cases.
-An important issue to consider is where the farming business is controlled from.
+A crucial factor is where the farming business is controlled from.
 Is it the farmhouse, a farm office or a managing agents’ office?
 The answer will impact on the availability of the relief for the farmhouse.

 Older farmers should also be aware that once they have retired HMRC may view the farmhouse as a ‘home for retirement’ rather than it being the centre of operations for the farming business carried out on the land.
 In these circumstances, it may be wise to consider whether the next generation should occupy the main farmhouse, provided they are continuing the family farming business.